Jbleezy/BO1-Reimagined/README.md

 * Added placing sound

 #### Gersch Device
-* Zombies now get attracted towards Gersch Devices immediately
+* Zombies now get attracted immediately
 * Fixed a bug where zombies would attempt to get sucked into a Gersch Device shortly after it had already disappeared

 #### Hacker